 The market attracts more than a million visitors per year and is a great place to wander around, grab some groceries or down one of the freshest tuna meals of your life.

 The ‘Magurokan’ (tuna building) houses many restaurants who transform their high quality tuna into tasty dishes daily.
 Head up to the second floor to the popular ‘Uoichiba Shokudo’ for an all-you-can-eat experience.

 Uoichiba Shokudo is well known for its marinated tuna bowls.
-However, due to its popularity, quantities are limited.
+However, due to the popularity, quantities are limited.

 A staff member will spoon marinated tuna onto your rice until you say ‘stop’ or it overflows.
-It is advertised that you can eat as much as you like, however the acceptable amount is actually 3 or 4 scoops.
+They advertise that you can eat as much as you like, however the acceptable amount is actually 3 or 4 scoops.
 This allows for a good balance of tuna and rice and means other customers can enjoy the dish too.